tamagokun/rackem/README.md

 # Rack for PHP

 Rack'em is an attempt to provide the awesomeness that Rack has brought Ruby, to PHP.
+See the [documentation and more](http://ripeworks.com/rackem).

 ![](https://api.travis-ci.org/tamagokun/rackem.png?branch=master)